Coop-Records/staking-contracts/instructions.md

 # instructions

-## goal: write a script to deploy the DegenLockToken contract
+## goal: token being locked is configured in the constructor.

 ## steps:

-1. create a new file in the `scripts` directory
+1. updaate unit test to test the constructor properly configured the token being locked
-2. write the script to deploy the DegenLockToken contract
+2. use a default value for the locked token from the existing calue in DegenLockToken.sol
-3. run the script
+3. update the script to deploy the contract with the default value